 Sherwin Williams Repose Gray is one of the best grays.
 It’s also one of Sherwin Williams’ most popular paint colors.
-Because of its very few undertones this color is one of the best neutral grays you can find.
 This color will warm your home and give it a very cozy feel.
+Need more details, stick around and you will find them!

 Repose Gray has become one of the most popular paint colors.
-As a Real Estate Agent, I can honestly say that it has replaced Revere Pewter as the go-to paint color for selling your home.
+As a Real Estate Agent, I can honestly say that it is one of the go-to paint colors for selling your home.
+The top two would be Repose Gray and Agreeable Gray, both from Sherwin Williams.

 Recently I took some clients to a local builder and when discussing paint colors they told me that they put Repose Gray in all of their model homes.
 It is a very universal and versatile gray that pairs nicely with just about everything.